tiacsys/bridle/boards/shields/grove/doc/index.rst

          .. group-tab:: ``seeeduino_xiao``

-            This is based on the Zephyr board :ref:`seeeduino_xiao` and its :dtcompatible:`seeed,xiao-gpio`.
+            This is based on the Zephyr board :ref:`zephyr:seeeduino_xiao` and its :dtcompatible:`seeed,xiao-gpio`.

             .. note::

                This board basically provides only some channels from a few timers as PWM to the outside.
 The SoC's ability to route channels to multiple pads may result in channels being connected in parallel.
 The second